Adventure Cycling

 What is adventure cycling?

-• I will cycle mainly off road.
+I will cycle mainly off road.
 I do everything I can to avoid sharing space with cars: over 80% of cycling deaths involve a motor vehicle.
 My mantra is no traffic, low traffic, slow traffic.
+Off-road definitely does not (always) mean muddy and rocky paths in the middle of nowhere, much of the time this will be cycle paths or lovely gravel farm tracks.

-• Something that connects the route to the land.
+There should be something that connects the route to the land.
 I look for a purpose and not simply a destination.
 I’ll try to find culturally and naturally interesting routes and places.
-The routes could be historic shepharding tracks or pilgrimmage trails.
+The routes could be historic shepherding tracks or pilgrimmage trails.
 Places are where people have made their impact: from tiny depopulated villages to hi-tech architecture in great metropolises.

-• I take my own time.
+I take my own time.
 This is not a race.
 Every route (even those I’ve done two hundred times as fitness) is an experience.
 Stop and take pictures.
-Take in the changing seasons.
+On a bike you’re close to the world around you.
 Appreciate the warm sun or the biting cold wind.
+The scents of unknown flowers or fields of cabbages.
+The sounds of squealing pigs or villagers shouting.

 Somethings I’ve done